shaarli/api-documentation/api-documentation.md

 ### Update a tag [PUT]

 Rename a tag from the given name.
-If the new name you provide is match an existing tag, they will be merged.
+If the new name you provide matches an existing tag, they will be merged.

 + Request (application/json)